Ibramsou/TokyoGhoulUHC/README.md

 Take in mind that the code is 2 years old,

-My skills wasn't as well as today
+My skills weren't as well as today

 Some part of the project is not optimized because it is old, and the plugin can't be used for a party with more than 40 players